-July 2015 to December 2015
+July to December 2016

-Between July to December 2015, the largest number of persons enrolling in the MFP program and returning to the community was in the Physically Disabled target group (n=69).
-An additional 32 Aged, 37 persons with a DD and 1 individual in the DD/MI target group also made this transition back to the community.
-These transitions indicate that the annual transition goals for the MO MFP program will be reached.
-These results continue to suggest that referrals from Section Q have improved and the intervention approaches taken by the MO MFP project staff are having a positive effect across the state.
+Between July to December 2016, the largest number of persons enrolling in the MFP program and returning to the community was in the Physically Disabled target group (n=74).
+An additional 44 Aged, 14 persons with a DD and 1 individual in the DD/MI group also made this transition back to the community.
+This rate of transitions allowed the MO MFP Program to reach their annual transition goals.
 Figure 2 shows the cumulative community transitions broken down by target group with the project target goals for each group.
 Transition goals are set by the state.

-Cumulative Transitions as of December 2015 by Target Group
+Cumulative Transitions as of December 2016 by Target Group